stereobooster/stereobooster.com/content/posts/advice-for-the-newbie/index.md

 When we create software we want it to have some unique complex behavior (functionality).

 But complexity in software development can easily get out of hand, which would mean that it would be harder and harder to develop software.
-At some point, it can get so hard that you would force to throw away what you have and start from scratch.
+At some point, it can get so hard that you would be forced to throw away what you have and start from scratch.

 Complexity in software is like a salt, you add it a bit and food tastes better, you add a bit more - even better, but then at some point, you will notice that salt start to taste bitter.
 You need balance here, not too much of it, but no complexity only have programs which do nothing.